vuetifyjs/nuxt-module/docs/guide/sass-modern-compiler.md

 })
 ```

+> [!TIP]
-_Note: This will import `main.scss` into ALL of your components by default.
-If you would like different behavior, you can create a different file with these overrides and import that instead._
+> This will import `main.scss` into ALL of your components by default.
+If you would like different behavior, you can create a different file with these overrides and import that instead.

 5)  Again in your `nuxt.config.ts`, we'll want to add another entry to the `defineNuxtConfig` configuration object that overrides the default Vuetify Styles imports and instead imports your settings:
 ```javascript